sogaiu/ts-questions/questions/what-regex-features-are-supported/README.md

 (We tried things out at a `node` REPL but it's possible there are errors.)

-However for use with the `tree-sitter` cli, within `grammar.js`, the precise expression within `grammar.js` might differ from what one might expect.
+However for use with the `tree-sitter` cli, the precise expression within `grammar.js` might differ from what one might expect.

 For example, it seems that not specifying "flags" such as "u" works in places it would not if trying to achieve something similar in `node`.